Step 1: Complete Required CITI Training

 Step 3: Build your Application Packet

 In order to build a successful and complete IRB application packet and to get a better understanding on how the IRB process works, we ask that you complete the following steps listed below:

 - Review the "Learning about the IRB" Module: http://wpc.242f.edgecastcdn.net/00242F/academics/GraduateStudies/Learning_About_the_IRB/story.html

 - View the IRB Checklist for more information about required support documentation needed to complete your IRB packet.

-- Build your application packet using the forms below and using the application provided by Classroom Support.
+- Build your application packet using the forms below and the application in the IRB Manager.